RocketCommunicationsInc/astro-uxds/_content/components/pagination.md

 ::: compliance

-- X.X.X Pagination shall use a text style that is without an underline.
+- 5.10.1 Pagination shall use a text style that is without an underline.

 :::